-To make the snow removal process as efficient as possible, city streets are classified in four levels:
+To make the snow removal process as efficient as possible, city streets are classified in three levels:

-When a winter storm is forecast, Public Works staff monitors weather conditions throughout the city.
+When a winter storm is forecast, Public Works staff monitors weather conditions throughout the City.
 Equipment is loaded and crews are placed on standby to respond when called.
 Streets will be pre-treated as necessary.
-Crews are dispatched to Level 1 roadways once freezing rain, sleet or snow begins to fall.
-As long as snow is accumulating crews will remain on Level 1 roads until all driving and turn lanes are cleared.
+Crews are dispatched to priority routes once freezing rain, sleet or snow begins to fall.
+As long as snow is accumulating crews will remain on priority routes until all driving and turn lanes are plowed and treated.

-Public Works crews then move to Level 2 streets.
-These streets are plowed until passable, which means some snow will remain on the road surface.
-Level 3 intersections and hills are next to be plowed or treated.
-With a typical winter storm, it generally takes between 12 and 16 hours to clear Level 1, 2 and 3 streets after the snow stops.
+Public Works crews then move to secondary streets.
+These streets are plowed or treated until passable, which means some snow will remain on the road surface.
+With a typical winter storm, it generally takes 12 to 24 hours to treat or plow all routes after the snow stops.
 High winds, extremely cold temperatures and additional rain or snowfall will lengthen this time.

-Level 4 residential streets will then be opened with one pass.
+Residential streets will then be plowed or treated with one pass.
 Residents are asked to not park vehicles on the street when snow is forecast.
 If parking on the street is unavoidable, vehicles should be parked along the north side of east-west streets and along the west side of north-south streets.

 Snow removal shifts are staffed 24 hours a day during winter storm events.
-Crews work on 12-hour alternating shifts during the week, weekends and holidays to provide continuous operations until roads are cleared.
+Crews work on 12-hour alternating shifts during the week, weekends and holidays to provide continuous operations until roads are treated.

 Like us on Facebook and follow us on Twitter for up to date information on winter storm event progress, current projects and street closure information.